 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Yankee Hill (approx. 2½ miles away); 1879 Site of Messilla Valley School (approx. 2.8 miles away); Cherokee (approx. 3.7 miles away); Paradise Pioneers (approx. 4.7 miles away); Old Paradise (approx. 4.9 miles away); Town of Paradise Memorial Trailway (approx. 4.9 miles away); Paradise Veterans Memorial (approx. 4.9 miles away); PFC.
 Steven J. Walberg-Riotto (approx. 5 miles away).
 Touch for a list and map of all markers in Paradise.

 Categories. • Settlements & Settlers •

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on February 9, 2018.
 This page originally submitted on December 9, 2012, by Barry Swackhamer of San Jose, California.
-This page has been viewed 562 times since then and 3 times this year.
-Photos: 1, 2, 3, 4. submitted on December 9, 2012, by Barry Swackhamer of San Jose, California. • Syd Whittle was the editor who published this page.
+This page has been viewed 576 times since then and 17 times this year.
+Last updated on February 9, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
+Photos: 1, 2, 3, 4. submitted on December 9, 2012, by Barry Swackhamer of San Jose, California.